 Improved stabilisers also play an important role in the new air suspension.
 Turned upwards and located centrally between axles, these now convey the forces of the road and the trailer into the stiffest part of the frame to improve roll stability.

-“The air suspension has an intelligent control system that makes sure the load distribution between the axles is optimised for maximum tipping stability,” adds product manager, Peter Frleta.
+“The air suspension has an intelligent control system that makes sure the load distribution between the axles is optimised for maximum tipping stability,” adds strategic planner, Peter Frleta.
 “Anyone who thinks all air suspended tippers are swampy is in for a surprise.”

 No longer in the line of fire for rocks and stones